 Welcome to Professor Rowan Thomson's Homepage!

 My research program involves the development and application of computational techniques and theoretical approaches to study the interactions of radiation with matter, with an emphasis on research questions relevant to radiation therapy treatments for cancer.
-I invite you to explore my web pages to find out more about my research and publications, as well as links related to my teaching.
+I am a member of the Carleton Laboratory for Radiotherapy Physics and Ottawa Medical Physics Institute.
+I invite you to explore my web pages to find out more about my research and publications, as well as links related to my teaching and advancement of Equity, Diversity, and Inclusion.
 For more information, please contact me.

 Student positions: I am looking for students!